dxw/playbook/src/tech/support-and-on-call.md

   - /guides/support-and-on-call
 last_reviewed_at: ""
 ---
 We have agreed service levels for each client we provide support for.
-Our standard terms, including prioritisation definitions and response times, are detailed in our [service level agreement](https://contracts.dxw.com/service_level_agreement.md).
+Our standard terms, including prioritisation definitions and response times, are detailed in our Service Level Agreement.

 With our default support plan we manage all code, maintenance, updates, and uptime monitoring and provide security event monitoring intended to detect and prevent attacks.
-Users can also use our helpdesk service to ask for help with their service as outlined in [supporting services](/work-we-do/supporting-services/).
+Users can also use our helpdesk service to ask for help with their service as outlined in [providing technical support](https://playbook.dxw.com/work-we-do/providing-technical-support/).

-We provide support for clients and users of these services in 3 ways:
+We provide support for clients and users of these services in three ways:

 * clients can raise a ticket with us to fix a problem or make a change to a site we support.
-* we carry out proactive maintenance for our clients’ services, for example by applying security updates.
+* we do proactive maintenance for our clients’ services, for example by applying security updates.
 * we have monitoring systems for our services that continually check whether they are operating correctly, and whether there are any warning signs of problems
 * when problems are detected they raise an alert for the team to investigate and resolve